psychemedia/middle-english-romances/sir-amadace.md

 And yen for deytt he lygges here."

-" Tell me, dame, for the rode,
+"Tell me, dame, for the rode,
 On what maner spend he is gud, .

 Hat it his so away i"

-" On knyghttes, sqwyers, and oflycers;
+"On knyghttes, sqwyers, and oflycers;
 On greyt maysters that wer is-pers,

 lie gafe tham gyfftes ay;